Drake Bulldogs football: Bowl games

+NCAA Division I-AA/FCS

+The Bulldogs have made two appearances in the I-AA/FCS playoffs, with a combined record of 0–2.

 Notable games

 1930 Soldier Field night game

 Drake played the first night game at Soldier Field, losing a close contest to Oregon 14–7 on October 3, 1930.
 This was the first intersectional night game ever played in Chicago, Illinois.
 The Drake vs. Oregon game was followed by Loyola vs. Georgetown.

 1938 double-header

 On September 23, 1938, Drake won two games in the same day.
 The Bulldogs defeated Central 45–0 in the afternoon game, followed by a 47–0 win over Monmouth in the evening game.

 Johnny Bright incident

-The Johnny Bright incident was a violent on-field assault against African-American player Johnny Bright by White American player Wilbanks Smith during an American college football game held on October 20, 1951 in Stillwater, Oklahoma.
+The Johnny Bright incident was a violent on-field assault against African-American player Johnny Bright by White American player Wilbanks Smith during an American college football game held on October 20, 1951, in Stillwater, Oklahoma.
 The game was significant in itself as it marked the first time that an African American athlete with a national profile and of critical importance to the success of his Drake University team had played against Oklahoma A&M (now Oklahoma State University) on their home field.
 Bright's injury also highlighted the racial tensions of the times and assumed notoriety when it was captured in what was later to become both a widely disseminated and eventually Pulitzer Prize winning photo sequence.
 The event later came to be known as the "Johnny Bright Incident".